Ethan830/INFOVIS-Does-Format-Matter/README.md

 Ground-Truth stores the ground truth for our questions
 Result-Excel.py is script that extracts confidence scoring from the results into excel
 Question.py stores the question for each data set
 Main.py is the script that adminsters the input and question to each model's API
+Results for Linear Mixed Effect Model (LMEM) and python script for LMEM is store in the folder LMEM